-Data regarding the most likely route of transmission of hepatitis C were complete for only 31% of cases in 2020.
-The most commonly reported route of transmission across all disease categories was injecting drug use, which accounted for 59% of cases with complete information.
-The percentage of transmission attributable to injecting drug use among cases with a known transmission route was 55% among acute cases and 69% among those classified as chronic (Figure 4).
-The second most common route of transmission among acute cases was sex between men, accounting for 18% of acute cases with information on transmission route.
+Data regarding the most likely route of transmission of hepatitis C were complete for only 32% of cases in 2021.
+The most commonly reported route of transmission across all disease categories was injecting drug use.
+The percentage of transmission attributable to injecting drug use among cases with a known transmission route was 61% among acute cases and 70% among those classified as chronic (Figure 4).
+The second most common route of transmission among acute cases was sex between men, accounting for 13% of acute cases with information on transmission route.

 Figure 4.
-Transmission category of hepatitis C cases by acute and chronic disease status, EU/EEA, 20201
+Transmission category of hepatitis C cases by acute and chronic disease status, EU/EEA, 2021

-^{1:} Cases with known transmission status.
+: Cases with known transmission status.